2025 World Matchplay: First round

 Reigning world champion Luke Littler, who lost in his World Matchplay debut to Michael van Gerwen at the previous year's event, achieved his first win at the tournament by defeating Ryan Searle 10–2 with an average of nearly 109.
 He disclosed that he was putting "hours and hours" of his time into practising at home, saying that he was "glad it's paid off".
-2018 champion Gary Anderson advanced with a 10–5 win over Luke Woodhouse, who hit a high checkout of 167.
+Gary Anderson, the 2018 champion, advanced with a 10–5 win over Luke Woodhouse, who hit a high checkout of 167.
 Stephen Bunting defeated Ryan Joyce 10–8 in a rematch of their 2024 meeting, while 2023 runner-up Jonny Clayton beat Martin Schindler 10–7.

 Three-time champion Van Gerwen reached the second round by defeating compatriot Raymond van Barneveld 10–6, but expressed dissatisfaction with his performance, stating: "I think in only one leg he had the darts on the double before me and I should have taken advantage of that."
 He added: "I think this could be the start of something really nice."
 Gerwyn Price beat Daryl Gurney 10–7, with the pair sharing an aggressive handshake and exchanging words after the match's conclusion, stemming from Gurney imitating Price's passionate celebrations after winning a leg.
 Gurney's World Cup-winning teammate Josh Rock claimed his first win at the World Matchplay in a 10–5 victory over Ross Smith, avenging his loss to Smith the previous year and hitting a 167 checkout in the process.
 Chris Dobey made the second round for the fourth consecutive year by beating Ricardo Pietreczko 10–5.